Remag29/check_my_raid/README.md

 # Check My RAID

-A simple docker container that checks the status of a RAID array made with [mdadm](https://fr.wikipedia.org/wiki/Mdadm) and sends a notification with [NTFY](https://ntfy.sh/) of the status.
+A simple docker container that checks the status of a RAID array made with [mdadm](https://fr.wikipedia.org/wiki/Mdadm) and sends a notification with Discord of the status.

 ## Usage